AnandChowdhary/blog/blog/2023/startup-visa-application.md

 Pabio provides rent-to-own furniture in Europe with an interior design service.
 Customers can visit our website, pabio.com, and share their interior design preferences via an online "style quiz" and receive a personalized concept for their new apartment.
 After accepting the proposal, all furniture is delivered and installed and the customer is charged a monthly subscription fee as opposed to purchasing the furniture directly.

 My co-founder Carlo Badini and I started Pabio in Switzerland (where my co-founder lives) while I was living in India last year.
-We have already furnished over 70 apartments there, and generated contracts of over \[redacted] million with monthly recurring revenue of over €\[redacted],000 as of last month.
+We have already furnished over \[redacted] apartments there, and generated contracts of over \[redacted] million with monthly recurring revenue of over €\[redacted] as of last month.

 I came back to the Netherlands earlier this year and want to start operations for Pabio in the Netherlands and the rest of Europe.
 The Dutch company Pabio B.V. is a wholly owned subsidiary of United States-based Pabio Inc. The parent company was incorporated in the United States to make it easier for American investors to participate in the company's funding.
 To date, we have raised over €3 million in funding from top American and European investors including Pioneer Find, Serpentine Ventures, and SessionVC, part of which we will be investing to set up the Dutch company.